arosnews/arosnews.github.io/aros-portable.md

 title: AROS Portable
 ---

-AROS portalble is designed to run directly from a USB stick.
+AROS portable is designed to run directly from a USB stick.
 This project was created for users who want to explore AROS without the need to install it on a hard drive or invest in dedicated hardware.

 {: .box-note}
 Download links: